majianjia/QingStation/doc/anemometer.md

 ![](figures/anemometer_mse_threshold.png)

-**Misaligned Beam**
+**Sound speed safegard**

-There are a final safegard that can be used to detect the errors, that is, the wind speed calculated from the `dt`.
+There are a final safegard that can be used to detect the errors, that is, the sound speed calculated from the `dt`.
-Wind speed is pretty stable and can be estimated from the temperature measured by other sensors.
+The sound speed is pretty stable and can be estimated from the temperature measured by other sensors.
 The difference between windspeed estimated by temperature and estimated by `dt` is smaller than `1<m/s`.
 The difference threshold set here is `5m/s`.